strongloop/dist-paas-quickstart/README.md

     npm start

-And when you are satisfied or then since this is a PaaS specific quickstart, just push to CloudFoundry:
+And when you are satisfied that all's ok, push your app to CloudFoundry.

-    vmc push
+    cf push dynode
+      --buildpack=git://github.com/ramr/strongloop-buildpack.git
+      --no-create-services --instances 1 --memory 128M

-Note:  The first time you run vmc push, this will create a new application
+Note:  The first time you run vmc push, you will need to specify all the
-       at CloudFoundry and you will need to specify the app name `example: slnode-app`, number of instances `example: 1`, framework `node`, runtime `node08` (yeah bit klunky as the PaaS environments have older versions), memory `example: 256M`, domain `example: slnode-app.cloudfoundry.com`,
-       any other services `example: n`.
+       parameters - this will create a new application at CloudFoundry. domain `example: slnode-app.cloudfoundry.com`.
        And save the configuration `example: y`.

+Subsequent pushes just need the `cf push` command - you only need to specify all those options the first time you create the app (push).

 This will now download and configure StrongLoop Node on CloudFoundry, install the dependencies as specified in the sample application's